 With investing you put your money into assets, often shares, funds (groups of shares) or bonds, and make a gain (the equivalent of interest on your savings) when the share price goes up or when the share pays out some money (a dividend).
 The main difference between investing and saving is the level of risk – with savings you can be confident that your money is safe and protected, with investing it is less straightforward.
 So why does anyone invest?
 The simple answer is that the income that can be generated is a lot higher and if you invest in the correct way the risks can be minimised to an acceptable level.
 Many of us invest without knowing, e.g. with your private and most workplace pensions being invested in the stock market.

 The risk with savings that is often overlooked is the risk that your money will be worth less when you withdraw it – if the interest rate is paying less than inflation then your money will be worth less.

 There are a few key differences between saving and investing.
 Understanding these will help you decide which is right for you in what situation.

 The answer is, it depends!

 Saving is great for a short term goal, a rainy day fund or when you need to put money aside for a short while without worrying about it.
-If you already have a rainy day fund and have excess savings and a longer term objective (such as saving for your retirement) then it’s likely that investing could be more suitable.
+If you already have a rainy day fund and have excess savings and a longer-term objective (such as saving for your retirement) then it’s likely that investing would be more suitable.

-An Independent Financial Adviser will be able to talk you through the difference in more detail and help you explore more about investing and if it is a right fit for you and how you would get started.
-Please get in touch for a chat to discuss further.
+An Independent Financial Adviser will be able to talk you through the difference in more detail and help you explore more about investing; whether it is the right fit for you and how you can get started.
+Please get in touch for a chat if you would like to discuss this further.

 Fill out our contact form and an adviser will call you back.